Clash of Champions (2020): Main event

 In the main event, Roman Reigns (accompanied by Paul Heyman) defended the Universal Championship against his cousin Jey Uso.
-Reigns dominated Jey after which, he implored Jey to address him as the "Tribal Chief" and the head of the Anoa'i family.
+Reigns dominated Jey after which, he implored Jey to address him as the "Tribal Chief" and the head of the Anoaʻi family.
 Jey refused and eventually made a comeback, however, during a pin attempt, Reigns performed a low blow on Jey as he kicked out of the pin.
 Reigns then continued to assert his dominance on Jey, who refused to give in to Reigns' demands.
 Jey's injured brother Jimmy Uso then came out, ready to throw in the towel, however, Jey pleaded with him not to do so.
 In the closing moments, Reigns viciously beat down a practically unconscious Jey with a fury of blows, forcing Jimmy to throw in the towel, thus Reigns retained the title by technical knockout.
 Following the match, Jimmy tended to Jey and reluctantly told Reigns that he was the chief.
 Heyman then adorned Reigns with a garland as Reigns celebrated his victory.

+Reception

+Bob Kapur of Slam Wrestling reviewed the event and gave it 5 out of 5 stars, calling the triple threat Intercontinental Championship ladder match "absolutely great.
+Lots of brutal ladder spots, a truly creative and innovative finish" and praised the Universal title main event for having "one of the best storyline executions in recent memory."
+He concluded that: "All of the in-ring matches delivered, with the Ladder match and Roman vs. Uso delivering in spades.
+For different reasons, both of them should be on the list of Match of the Year candidates.
+They pulled out some tricks to make the Ambulance Match better than it should have been.
+Even the stuff that wasn't great was still pretty good.
+Overall, an entertaining show from start to end."
+411Mania's Scott Slimmer felt the Universal Championship main event "stole the show with absolutely fantastic storytelling and character development" and praised Hardy, Styles and Zayn for delivering in the triple threat Intercontinental title ladder match.
+He critiqued that the numerous cameos during the WWE Championship ambulance match was "nonsensical booking".
+Slimmer gave the event an 8.0 out of 10, saying: "Clash of Champions was probably the best WWE PPV of the Thunderdome era so far".
+Kevin Pantoja, also writing for 411Mania, praised the SmackDown Tag Title Kickoff, the triple threat ladder match for being "so refreshing to see creative and original ladder match spots after all this time", Vega's performance in the Raw Women's title bout and the storytelling throughout the Universal Championship main event.
+He felt the United States, Raw Tag Team and SmackDown Women's title bouts were "all fine but unspectacular" and called the WWE Championship ambulance match very good with its "spots and storytelling elements", but found it "overbooked at times" and made McIntyre look weak.
+Pantoja gave the event a 7.5 out of 10, calling it "better than expected, especially when you consider the changes that had to be made".